goblint/bench/incremental-test-generation/clang-mutations/README.md

 `git clone https://github.com/J2000A/llvm-project.git`

 ## Creating the checks
  - [ ] When you cloned the Official Clang Repository you need to add the checks.
-Otherwise you can skip this part.
+Otherwise, you can skip this part.
  - [ ] Move to the directory `llvm-project/clang-tools-extra`

 In this directory are the implementations of the checks with their corresponding `.cpp` and `.h` file.
 In the following we will use the **>>check-name<<** of each check.
 You can get it by the filename without the word "Check" at the end and changing the capital letters to small ones with a minus in front (e.g. the >>check-name<< of `RemoveFunctionBodyCheck.cpp` is `remove-function-body`).
 Repeat the following steps for all new checks.